Ordisoftware/Hebrew-Calendar/README.md

 **What's new in the latest version**

 - SQLite ODBC Driver is no more needed.
-- Overall performances are Optimized.
+- Overall performances are optimized.
 - Some UI improvements and some fixes.

 [Last release](https://github.com/Ordisoftware/Hebrew-Calendar/releases/latest)